UBC-MDS/horror_movies/code-of-conduct.md

 A working group of community members is committed to promptly addressing any reported issues.
 The working group is made up of pandas contributors and users.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group by e-mail (pandas-coc@googlegroups.com).
-Messages sent to this e-mail address will not be publicly visible but only to the working group members.
-The working group currently includes

-- Raul Aguilar
-- Hongjian(Sam) Li
-- Xinru Lu
-- Jacob Thomas
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the MDS team.
+An email to kvarada@cs.ubc.ca will be seen by Varada Kolhatkar, and an email to lourenzutti@stat.ubc.ca will be seen by Rodolfo Lourenzutti.
+To report a MDS code of conduct violation that will not be seen by Varada Kolhatkar or Rodolfo Lourenzutti, an alternative contact person is Milad Maymay, MDS Director, Program Operations & Student Management.
+His email is maymay@science.ubc.ca .

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+We are obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.3.0, available at